 Field Data Management and Archiving

 Giese designed a system to have crew members back up his or her team’s data that were collected in the field that day, including geospatial data (GPS unit) and digital photographs, immediately at the end of each field work day.
 She trained and provided instructions on how to organize the information properly to individual students and staff.
 Photographs and geospatial coordinates (saved as .gpx) were saved in individual folders and file names labeled with the team’s field crew leader’s 4-letter name code (e.g., “AMWO” = “Amy Wolf”) and 8-digit calendar date of download (“14 JUL 2015” = “20150714”).
 Wolf and Giese scanned all data sheets and maps either at the end of a field work day or the next day as back-up copies.
 Implementing these strict data back-up procedures ensured no data were lost.
-All habitat and photograph reference waypointsare shown in Figure 8 (Appendix 4).
+All habitat and photograph reference waypoints (n = 612) are shown in Figure 8 (Appendix 4).